leafo/lapis-bayes/README.md

 for ahead of time.

 It's built on top of [Lapis](http://leafo.net/lapis), but can be used as a standalone library as well.
-It persists training data into any database supported by Lapis.
+It requires PostgreSQL to store and parse training data.

 ## Quick start